New-Car Affordability Index Hits Record Level In February

-The Auto Buyer’s Affordability Index (ABAI) hit a new high of 59.2 in February as both the U.S. median household income (MHI) and the light-vehicle average transaction price (ATP) moved in a supportive direction.
-However, the increase was somewhat muted by a nearly 3 percent increase in the average insurance premium (updated annually).
-An ABAI of 59.2 indicates that a prudent, median-income household can only afford 59.2 percent of the new-car average price.
+The February 2017 Auto Buyer’s Affordability Index (ABAI) is 60.0— a 1.1 point increase from last month and an all-time high for the index.
+The jump in the ABAI came as both light-vehicle average transaction price (ATP) and the median household income (MHI) moved in a supportive direction.
+(ATP: -1.35%, MHI: +0.4%).
+An ABAI of 60.0 indicates that a prudent, median-income household can only afford 60 percent of the new-car average price.

 20-4-10 Auto Financing Rule